MeadowlarkDAW/rainout/DESIGN_DOC.md

     },

     /// A single input and output device pair can be selected from this list.
+    ///
+    /// This will only be used by backends that support tying together multiple
+    /// audio devices into a single duplex stream (CoreAudio and Pipewire).
     LinkedInOutDevice {
         /// The names/IDs of the available input devices to select from
         in_devices: Vec<DeviceID>,